scipp/scipp/docs/reference/developer/adr/0014-switch-calendar-versioning.rst

 Positive:
 ~~~~~~~~~

-- Avoids the problems with calendar versioning described in detail in the linked articles, mainly by forcing us to use a clearer deprecation policy.
+- Avoids the problems with SemVer described in detail in the linked articles, mainly by forcing us to use a clearer deprecation policy.
 - Users (including downstream libraries) can see immediately see how old the version they are using is.
 - Avoid tempting users to pin to, e.g., major versions.